Trouv/bevy_pipe_affect/book/src/explanation/output-and-effect-composition.md

 Notice that we can still pipe `update_score` into `affect`, even though `update_score` returns an `EffectOut` instead of an `Effect`.

 ### EffectOut composition
+`EffectOut`s compose in a few different ways, with the main goal of letting users process the `out` field while continuing to collect effects.
+For example, the `and_then` method takes a function for processing the `out` into another `Effect`/`EffectOut`, and returns an `EffectOut` with the `effect` combining the original/new effect, and an `out` being the new output.

+This code example shows `and_then` being used to process the `EffectOut` returned by one function into more effects:
 ```rust
 # use bevy::prelude::*;
 # use bevy_pipe_affect::prelude::*;